Malcolm Turnbull: Professional career

+Costigan commission

 After graduating from Oxford, Turnbull returned to Australia and began working as a barrister.
 He was general counsel and secretary for Australian Consolidated Press Holdings Group from 1983 to 1985.
-During this time, he defended Kerry Packer against the "Goanna" allegations made by the Costigan Commission.
-Turnbull attempted to use the press to goad the counsel assisting the commission, Douglas Meagher QC, into suing him and Packer for the withering public attack both undertook to sully Meagher's and Costigan's names.
-Turnbull accused Meagher and Costigan of being "unjust, capricious, dishonest and malicious".
+During this time, he defended Kerry Packer against the "Goanna" allegations made by the Costigan Commission, accusing Packer of the murder of bank manager Ian Coote, among other crimes.
+The Commission believed that Packer had committed the murder to hide other criminal activities.
+Turnbull attempted to use the press to goad the counsel assisting the commission, Douglas Meagher QC, into suing him and Packer for a 6000-word statement intentionally defamatory of Costigan and Meagher, accusing them of being "unjust, capricious, dishonest and malicious".
+The statement worked, and it was printed in full in many newspapers, increasing public opinion of Packer.
 Turnbull later advised Packer to sue Meagher for defamation, an action that was struck down by Justice David Hunt as being an abuse of process, saying that Turnbull had managed "to poison the fountain of justice".
 These tactics made Turnbull enemies within the NSW Bar Association, leading to Turnbull's departure from that organisation.
+After the findings of the Costigan Commission were handed down, accusing Packer of tax evasion, drug trafficking and murder, Turnbull phoned Premier of Queensland Joh Bjelke-Petersen, requesting an inquest into the Commission's findings.
+Bjelke-Petersen agreed to hold the inquest, which refuted the Costigan Commission's allegations that Packer had committed murder.

+Spycatcher trial

 In partnership with Bruce McWilliam, he established his own law firm, Turnbull McWilliam.
-During 1986, Turnbull defended Peter Wright, a former MI5 official who wrote the book Spycatcher, successfully stopping the British government's attempts to suppress the book's publication in Australia.
-The case was widely reported, making Turnbull a public figure in Australia and the United Kingdom; Turnbull later wrote a book on the trial.
+During 1986, Turnbull defended Peter Wright, a former MI5 official who wrote the book Spycatcher, detailing his work for the spy agency during the Cold War.
+The British government had obtained an injunction to stop the book's sale, and wanted to do the same in Australia.
+Turnbull argued that the book had nothing new in it, that other books with never-before-seen confidential information had been allowed by the British government with minimal changes while wanting to restrict a different book, and that the government had lied to the court through the trial.
+The case was successful after going through the New South Wales Court of Appeal, stopping the British government's attempts to suppress the book's publication in Australia.
+The case was widely reported, making Turnbull a public figure in Australia and the United Kingdom, and causing the book to sell over 2 million copies in Australia.
+Turnbull later wrote a book on the trial, titled The Spycatcher Trial.